harryuan65/Katagen/README.md

 # Katagen

-[WIP] Generate folders for leet code practices.
+Generate folders for LeetCode practices.
+This gem is meant to create a solution file for each practice, so you can compare differenct trains of thought to the problem.

 ## Installation

-> NOTE: this is still wip and it not yet available on rubygems.org
+> NOTE: this is currently for personal use and is not on rubygems.org yet.
+If you still want to try you can use bundler:

 ```ruby
 gem 'katagen', git: "https://github.com/harryuan65/Katagen.git"